 - Service Charge (for the upkeep and maintenance of communal areas)

 You can buy a shared ownership property if:

-- It is best to start by searching for available Shared Ownership properties on the First Steps and Home Match websites.
+It is best to start by searching for available Shared Ownership properties on the property booking and Home Match websites.
 When you find a property you like, contact the housing association to confirm your eligibility and book a viewing.

 It can take around two months from start to finish to purchase a shared ownership property.
 If you are purchasing a new build home this can take longer as the building works complete.

 You will usually be able to buy additional shares in the property.
 This is called staircasing.
 The minimum share you can purchase is specified in the lease.
 It is usually 10% or 20%.
 In most cases you will be able to staircase all the way to 100%.
 You should check the lease before purchasing, as some agreements cap the share to which you can staircase.

 If you are a housing association tenant your housing officer will be able to give you advice about applying for shared ownership.

 You must join Merton Council's housing register to be eligible for any of the shared ownership or intermediate renting schemes.
 Join the Housing Register now so that you are registered when you view new developments.
 This will help you to establish your eligibility at an early stage.

 Homes for Londoners and Homematch are free to use services for first time buyers.
 They provide detailed information about eligibility for intermediate housing schemes.
 You can also find out about the availability of intermediate renting, new build shared ownership, shared ownership resales and equity loan schemes.